Home > Programs > Medical and Dental Programs > Dental Assisting

 Preventative Clinical Procedures This course presents the principles of preventive dentistry including coronal polish and pit and fissure sealants.
 Instruction in applicable oral anatomy, histology, physiology, oral pathology as well as normal and abnormal anatomical and physiological tooth descriptions will be covered.
 Students will be required to perform coronal polish and place pit and fissure sealants on laboratory typodonts as well as clinical patients.
 Emphasis is given to step-by- step procedures performed by the Dental Healthcare Professional (DHCP) and will be performed on typodonts in a laboratory and pre- clinical setting, on patients, and clinical observation of dental practice management in an extramural facility.
 This course will also present principles and practices of infection control, OSHA regulations, law and ethics, practice management, and communication.
 A grade of “C” or better is required to earn credit for this course.

 Our Dental Assisting students can earn a certificate of completion in approximately 11 months.

 Graduates also earn certifications in CPR, Infection Control, HIPAA, Dental Radiation Safety, Coronal Polish and Pit & Fissure Sealant.
 Graduates are eligible to take the Dental Board of California Examination for State Licensure as a Registered Dental Assistant (RDA).

 The Dental Board of California publishes institutional pass rate information.

-SJVC’s Dental Assistant program is available at the following campuses:
+SJVC’s Dental Assisting program is available at the following campuses:

-Our dental assisting training provides graduates for a career that offers many work environment options.
+Our Dental Assisting program provides graduates for a career that offers many work environment options.
 As a dental assistant or dental office employee, you can expect to perform the following job duties:

 The SJVC Dental Assisting program is approved by the Department of Consumer Affairs, Dental Board of California.